kubotal/kad-doc/kad/docs/getting-started/05-installation-existing-cluster.md

 You must also install the [FluxCD CLI client](https://fluxcd.io/flux/installation/#install-the-flux-cli) on your workstation.

+> If you do not have access to an appropriate cluster, you can perform a local deployment on your workstation, as described in the [following chapter](./10-kind.md).

 ## Configuration

 Let’s examine the content of the repository you created in the [initial steps](initial-steps.md):